shway0/Gpt/DEPENDENCIES.md

 - The cult intervention mission depends on Ru Yun and Yanmei's collaboration while Wei manages Order reconnaissance
 - The Cult of the Hollow subplot depends on their continued distorted worship despite Wei's intervention
 - The village network subplot depends on Mei Ling's intelligence gathering about cult activities
-- Wei's partnership with the Warden depends on maintaining balanced cultivation
+- Wei's partnership with the Warden depends on respecting its autonomy while maintaining balanced cultivation
 - The Order's response depends on the investigation team's observations and internal faction conflicts
 - Lian Hesh's secret connection with Wei depends on her ability to maintain her cover within the Order
 - The Silent Choir subplot depends on their methodological approach to studying the transformation zone